-This Policy and related Operating Procedure will apply in cases concerning students, employees, contractors and third-party service providers as well as governors, volunteers, visitors of Fleming College or others:
+This Policy and related Operating Procedure will apply in cases concerning students, employees, contractors and third-party service providers as well as governors, volunteers, visitors of Fleming College or others occurring:

-1. occurring within or affecting people or property within the physical boundaries of the College;

-- 2. occurring on or affecting all College owned or controlled property; - 3. occurring using computer and telephone systems, and College and private vehicles being used for College business or for travelling between work and study locations; - 4. occurring at College-sponsored events, including while on placement, co-op or Collegerelated trips; - 5. occurring with respect to secondary school students involved in dual credit programs and/or attendees of summer camps and similar programs for children and young people; - occurring in cyberspace, off-campus or outside normal school and/or working hours which are likely to have an impact on the working, living and/or learning environment at the College.
+- 1. Within or affecting people or property within the physical boundaries of the College; - 2.
+On or affecting all College owned or controlled property; - 3.
+Using computer and telephone systems, and College and private vehicles being used for College business or for travelling between work and study locations; - 4.
+At College-sponsored events, including while on placement, co-op or College related trips; - 5.
+With respect to secondary school students involved in dual credit programs and/or attendees of summer camps and similar programs for children and young people; - 6.
+In cyberspace, off-campus or outside normal school and/or working hours which are likely to have an impact on the working, living and/or learning environment at the College.

-This Policy and its accompanying Operating Procedure also apply to incidents brought forward under the Student Rights & Responsibilities Policy (#5-506) and/or the Sexual Violence Prevention Policy (#3-343) when the Respondent (that is, the subject of a Complaint) is an employee of the College.
+This Policy and its accompanying Operating Procedure also apply to incidents brought forward under the Student Rights & Responsibilities Policy (#5-506) and/or the Sexual Violence Prevention Policy (#3-343) when the Respondent is an employee of the College.
 Students who wish to make reports regarding inappropriate behaviour by students other than on the basis of any prohibited ground under the Ontario Human Rights Code are referred to College Policy #5-506, Student Rights and Responsibilities.
 Issues related to other violent or threatening behaviour are addressed through College Policy #4-420, Violence Prevention.